-”... when working he is focused and determined, he perfects the accentuation, tightens the pace, emphasizes orchestral differentiation and sophistication. ...“ reported the Bavarian broadcasting station BR-Klassik in June 2016, while accompanying Mateusz Molęda's rehearsals with the Nuremberg Symphony Orchestra on a concert tour to Poland.
-During this, he conducted among others the world premiere of the Symphonic Tone Pictures Op.
-19 by the forgotten German romantic composer Carl Adolf Lorenz.
+”...
+When working he is focused and determined, he perfects the accentuation, tightens the pace, emphasizes orchestral differentiation and sophistication. ...“ reported the Bavarian broadcasting station BR-Klassik, while accompanying Mateusz Molęda's rehearsals with the Nuremberg Symphony Orchestra on a concert tour to Poland.
+In season 2017 / 2018 he continues his successful collaboration with the orchestra in five concerts in various German cities and at the Meistersingerhalle in Nuremberg.

-Undoubtedly Mateusz Molęda is one of the most interesting and remarkable personalities among today’s young developing orchestra leaders.
+Undoubtedly Mateusz is one of the most interesting and remarkable personalities among today’s young developing orchestra leaders.
 Ever since his first appearance as a conductor aged just 19, he has surprised his audiences and critics alike with very mature interpretations of discerning concert programs.
 Analysing seriously both the music and the composer, it enables him to provide fascinating musical perspectives and express deep thoughts on music of various styles, to then display an exciting presence and energetic conviction on the podium.

 The son of a Polish soprano and tenor who performed in leading roles at the Semper Opera Dresden, the Deutsche Oper Berlin and the Komische Oper Berlin for more than a decade, Mateusz encountered music theatre at an early age.
 He has an extensive operatic repertoire, which he continually expands also with rarely performed operas.
 His symphonic repertoire includes works from all musical periods, especially all symphonies by Beethoven, Schumann, Brahms and the complete symphonic works by Bruckner, but also rarely performed pieces like Karl Amadeus Hartmann's 6th Symphony, Florent Schmitt's symphonic cantata Psalm 47 and Henri Dutilleux's Métaboles and Correspondances.